MintyTrebor/MQTT4DSF/README.md

  - Duet/[!*MachineName*!]/displaymsg

 The system will automatically replace [!*MachineName*!] with the machine name defined in the MQTT4DSF_Config.json settings file.
 For example: if machine name is ***DAFFY*** then the topic path will be Duet/DAFFY/currtool.

-To see MQTT4DSF system msgs you can also use:

- - Duet/MQTT4DSF/sysmsg
- - Duet/MQTT4DSF/log

-A standard log file is located in /var/log/MQTT4DSF.log
+A log file is located in /var/log/MQTT4DSF.log.
+The logging level can be changed in MQTT4DSF_Config.json.

 # Configuration
 All configuration is done through MQTT4DSF_Config.json which is accessible via the SYS folder of DWC.
 MQTT4DSF will poll for changes to config and reload settings (once every 10 seconds) which will result in a restart of the service.